reach-lab/MixWildGUI/index.md

 ---

 ### Citation Request ###
 MixWILD is a free and open-source tool by and for the behavioral researchers.
-If you are using MixWILD in your research or data analysis, please read ans cite the following paper for more details:
+If you are using MixWILD in your research or data analysis, please read and cite the following paper for more details:

 [Dzubur, E., Ponnada, A., Nordgren, R., Yang, C. H., Intille, S., Dunton, G., & Hedeker, D. (2020).
 MixWILD: A program for examining the effects of variance and slope of time-varying variables in intensive longitudinal data.
 Behavior Research Methods, 1-25.](https://link.springer.com/article/10.3758/s13428-019-01322-1?wt_mc=Internal.Event.1.SEM.ArticleAuthorOnlineFirst&utm_source=ArticleAuthorContributingOnlineFirst&utm_medium=email&utm_content=AA_en_06082018&ArticleAuthorContributingOnlineFirst_20200103#citeas)